 All of these questions (and answers) need to be taken into account when the weekly total expenditure on food is calculated.

 When you add the food shop and intangibles together (no matter how frequent/infrequent), the cost always gets driven up.
 Reducing these intangibles (where possible), means that there is a higher potential for savings.
-I am not saying that everything to be cut out, we need to live, but what I can absolutely guarantee is that planning out what you need to eat for the week, cooking and preparing it, as well as reducing the amount external purchases, will work out to be much cheaper in the long run.
+We are not saying that everything to be cut out, we need to live.
+What can absolutely be guaranteed is that planning out what you need to eat for the week, cooking and preparing it, as well as reducing the amount external purchases, will work out to be much cheaper in the long run.

 A few tips and hints to make your food shop cheaper with better quality produce include: